-For the 3rd straight year, three organizations working to support small-scale farmers and ranchers and to build a stronger local food system partnered to host this Conference.
-Previously known as the Farm & Food Leadership Conference, the Southern Family Farmers & Food Systems Conference reflects the commitment to this partnership and to serve family farmers and local food producers throughout the southern United States.
+For the 4th straight year, three organizations working to support small-scale farmers and ranchers and to build a stronger local food system will partner to host this Conference.
+Previously known separately as the Farm & Food Leadership Conference and the Small Producers Conference, the combined Southern Family Farmers & Food Systems Conference reflects the commitment to this partnership and to serve family farmers and local food producers throughout the southern United States.

 The Small Producers Initiative